15 Tax Tips and Tax Deadlines To Know for Last-Minute Filing

 If you owe but can’t pay, you can limit the damage by filing your return on time.
 The failure-to-file penalty is 5% of the tax owed each month your return is late, up to a maximum of 25%.
 If you file but do not pay, you will be charged just a 0.5% penalty on what you owe each month until you’ve paid it off.

 If you can’t pay your entire tax bill, pay as much as possible.
 You can reduce additional interest and penalties if you pay as much as you can with your tax return, according to the IRS.

 13. Know What To Do If You Owe But Can’t Pay

-If you can’t pay what you owe by May 17, you can probably apply for an IRS installment plan.
+If you can’t pay what you owe by the tax deadline, you can probably apply for an IRS installment plan.

 “Do it in a pre-emptive way — don’t wait for assessment,” Barsade said.
 “If you can convey the message to them that it was an honest, one-time mistake, they’ll work with you.
 My experience is that the tax agents are not out to get you.”

 If you’ve filed your return and owe less than $50,000 in tax, penalties and interest you can apply for the IRS Online Payment Agreement — which allows you to avoid the hassle of calling the IRS or visiting a field office to apply.
 You also can apply online as a short-term option if you owe less than $100,000 in combined tax, penalties and interest.
 The IRS will let you know immediately whether your application has been approved, Weltman said.